awsdocs/aws-doc-sdk-examples/kotlin/services/stepfunctions/Readme.md

 AWS Step Functions is a visual workflow service that helps developers use AWS services to build distributed applications, automate processes, orchestrate microservices, and create data and machine learning (ML) pipelines.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.
-See [AWS Pricing](https://aws.amazon.com/pricing/).
+For more information, see [AWS Pricing](https://aws.amazon.com/pricing/).
 * Running the tests might result in charges to your AWS account.
 * We recommend that you grant your code least privilege.
 At most, grant only the minimum permissions required to perform the task.
 For more information, see [Grant least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege).
 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).